 Another popular discount is for good students.
-This discount is normally available for students up to the age of 24-years-old.
-If they go away to college and don’t take their car with them, they might also qualify for a lower rate while their car is sitting at home.
+This discount is normally available for students up to the age of 24 years old.
+If they go away to college and do not take their car with them, they might also qualify for a lower rate while their car is sitting at home.